The Certo Super Sport Dolly is a 120 film folding camera, a part of the series has a coupled rangefinder, 6x6

 Film chamber.

 The most desirable Tessar lens.
 It seems to have a coating.
-The lens is from 1938, the camera might be a little bit later.
-Above the lens: speed setting, under the lens: aperture setting.
+The lens is

 Seen from the top.
 The wheel on the housing sets the frames, 6x6 or 4.5x5.